2020 Oakland Athletics season: Game 3

 Astros manager Dusty Baker announced that right hander José Urquidy will get the ball for Game 3, while the A's will give the ball to lefty Jesús Luzardo.
 A's second baseman Tommy La Stella got the scoring started with a solo home run in the first inning.
-The Astros responded with a solo home run from José Altuve and an RBI groundout to take the lead.
+The Astros responded with a solo home run from Jose Altuve and an RBI groundout to take the lead.
 The A's responded again with a solo home run from left fielder Mark Canha.
 The A's took the lead in the 4th inning on an Olson solo home run.
 The A's would add another home run with a Marcus Semien solo shot.
 The Astros tied it in the bottom of the 5th inning with an Aledmys Díaz 2-run home run.
 The Astros would regain the lead with a Michael Brantley RBI single, an Alex Bregman RBI double and a Kyle Tucker RBI single.
 The A's would tie in the top of the 7th on a Pinder 3-run home run.
 The A's would add two sacrifice flies in the 8th inning to cap the scoring.
 A's closer Liam Hendriks pitched 3 scoreless innings to save the A's season and send the series to a Game 4.